Ratlam

 Ratlam is a city in the northwestern part of the Malwa region in Madhya Pradesh state of India.
 The city of Ratlam lies 480 m above sea level.
 It is the administrative headquarters of Ratlam district, which was created in 1947 after the independence of India.
 It is located 294 kilometres west of the state capital Bhopal.

-In 2019 Indian general election, Guman Singh Damor of Bharatiya Janata Party was elected as the Member of Parliament from Ratlam.
+In 2024 Indian general election, Anita Nagar Singh Chouhan of Bharatiya Janata Party was elected as the Member of Parliament from Ratlam.